-Major Development: For dwellings, a major development is one where the number of residential units to be constructed is 10 or more.
+Major Housing Development outside the National Park: For dwellings, a major development is one where the number of residential units to be constructed is 10 or more.
 Where the number of residential units to be constructed is not given in the application, a site area of 0.5 hectares or more should be used as a definition of a major development.
 For all other uses, a major development is one where the floor space to be built is 1000 square metres or more, or where the site area is 1 hectare or more.